“This post may contain affiliate links. Please read my disclosure for more info.

 - 12% – Appliances

 - 12% – Lighting

 Let’s see where we can save electricity in each area.
 Lowering energy costs is really just a matter of making a lot of minor changes that together, have a huge impact.

-1. Save on Heating
+1. How to Save Money on Heating Costs

 Another way to save electricity, is to install a programmable thermostat.
 Adjusting the inside temperature just a few degrees when you’re not home or when you’re sleeping will have a big impact over time.

 We installed the Nest thermostat because it’s not only programmable, but it can actually “learn” your schedule and adjust to it.

 It has some cool features like remote access, so you can view and adjust it from your smartphone.

 It also connects to a lot of other devices – anything that’s labeled “works with Nest“.
 For instance, certain carbon monoxide and smoke detectors will work with Nest, and if they detect carbon monoxide, they’ll signal Nest to turn off the furnace.

 Most utility companies offer an energy conservation rebate to install a programmable thermostat.
 The rebate combined with the energy savings would pay for a thermostat within a few months.